-As a section editor, you will be responsible for determining the editorial content for a specific topics: arts, education, housing & development, or a beat pitched by the applicant.
-You will work closely—and virtually, for now—with the editor-in-chief, managing editor, and our volunteer editors to set the overall focus of the newsroom and its coverage.
+The Weekly is looking to hire two section editors, who will be responsible for shaping the editorial content for a specific section, commonly known as a “beat,” such as politics, arts (visual, music, theater), education, housing & development, and health.
+As a section editor, you will work closely—and virtually, for now—with the editor-in-chief, managing editor, and senior editors to set the overall focus of the newsroom and its coverage.

 The Weekly is a teaching paper, and core to that philosophy is supporting anyone who wants to contribute.
 Each piece is edited by three different editors and fact-checked for accuracy.
-As section editor, you will be the first set of eyes on all articles in your section, shepherding each piece through the editing process and ensuring that each contribution is thoroughly edited and fact-checked before publication (or delegating that work to another editor and making sure it crosses the finish line).
+As section editor, one of your main responsibilities will be to take lead on stories in your section, shepherding each writer through the editing process and ensuring that each contribution is thoroughly edited and fact-checked before publication (or delegating that work to another editor and making sure it crosses the finish line).